 Administrative expenses are recovered by the General Fund of the Society from the Fund.
-Recoveries are based on amounts derived either on percentage of use or the proportion of the Fund's staff compared to the Society's total staff cost, or a set amount.
+Recoveries are based on amounts derived either on percentage of use or the proportion of the Fund's staff compared to the Society's total staff cost.